Character Backstory and Memory: Definitions and When to Use Each

 The choices your fictional characters make within your story are shaped by their past, which means sometimes, you'll need to communicate to your reader events that happened before your story began.
 Not sure how?
 Try memory or character backstory to share the past in the present.

-You are a deep, complex, and interesting individual, and so it goes without saying that you would want your characters to be as well.
+You are a deep, complex, and interesting individual, and so it goes without saying that you would want your characters to be as well—this is the heart of character development.
 But what makes someone complex and interesting?

 The answer lies in their past—what they've been through makes them who they are today.
 It's that sense of history, personal history, that intrigues us.
 But you don't need a detailed backstory in every case.
 You can depend on formative events and key events from the character background to deepen your character creation.